 4. LESSON 30 - AEROTOW - BOXING THE SLIPSTREAM

-We start the exercise by descending through the slipstream until just below it, clear of the buffet (the towplane’s turbulent airflow).
-You now exert a slight downward pressure on the tail of the towplane, and the tug pilot will respond to the downward pull by lowering his or her pitch attitude.
+We start this exercise by descending from normal tow position through the slipstream until just below it (1), clear of the buffet (the tug’s turbulent propwash) into low tow position.
+You now exert a slight downward pressure on the tail of the tug, and the tug pilot will respond to the downward pull by lowering his or her pitch attitude.
 This will slightly change the direction of the slipstream.
-Re-establish your position by making a slight climb back to the slipstream, and descend to just below it.
-Flying just below the slipstream of the towplane is called the low tow position.
-Some countries (for example Australia) prefer the low towing position as this reduces the risk of a tug upset.
+Re-establish your position by making a slight climb back to the slipstream, and descend back down to just below it.

-Now carefully move at least one wingspan sideways (left or right).
-Keep in mind that if you move too far sideways, you will start overtaking the towplane.
-Maintain the same sideways position and slowly climb back to the normal tow position.
+Now carefully move at least one wingspan sideways (2, left or right).
+Keep in mind that if you move too far sideways, you will start overtaking the tug.
+Maintain the same sideways position and slowly climb back to the normal tow position (3).
 There shouldn’t be a buffet if you’re far enough away.
-As you slowly climb back to the normal vertical position, you may need some offset ailerons and rudder because the towrope will pull you back to the center.
-After a pause and while keeping the towplane on the horizon, now let the glider be pulled back into line with its wings level by the towrope.
-Complete the box in the opposite direction if there is time left.
+As you slowly climb back to the normal tow position, you may need some offset ailerons and rudder because the rope will pull you back to the centre.
+After a pause and while keeping the tug on the horizon, now let the glider be pulled back into line by the towrope (4).
+Keep your wings level.
+Complete the box in the opposite direction if desired and if there is time left.